 Asking for help: Members often have many questions that other CoDA members can help answer.
 It is suggested that you talk to members who have started meetings for experience, strength, and hope.
 Some topics they may be able to assist with are…

-- How to choose and modify a format to fit their needs
+- How to choose and modify a format to fit your needs

 - How to find sponsors

-- How to attract people to their meeting while honoring Tradition 11.
+- How to attract people to a meeting while honoring Tradition 11.